Couple Therapy

 I regularly work with couples facing dilemmas in their relationship.
 One of the first steps is the debrief - talking about what’s going on - and starting to recognise well worn patterns, a path to untangling the presenting issues.
 It’s quite common to feel like you’re having the same, circular arguments or revisiting familiar problems.

-At the beginning of the couples process, I ask you both to complete a questionnaire and this forms part of our work together.
 The sessions provide a forum for the issues to be aired in a manageable way.
 There’s the opportunity to clarify the most critical issues and also space to describe your own personal experience.
 It’s part of my job to ensure that you both feel comfortable - I hold the space for you and ensure you are both heard equally.

 The initial sessions for couples are 1hr 20 mins, giving you both time to reflect on what’s happening.
 By the end of each session you should have a sense of what’s been achieved, where some work is needed and a clear outline of any potential homework.
 Many couples find the longer sessions very helpful and stick to the longer format, but a 1hr session is also available and sometimes this will work better with schedules and your diaries.
 You do not have to commit to exactly the same time every week or every two weeks - we can be flexible, working with your timetables and my availability.

-After a several initial sessions, there’s an opportunity to have several individual sessions before getting back together.
-These sessions can be useful to identify your own personal habits and patterns that might not be serving you and your relationship.
+After a several initial sessions, there’s an opportunity to have several individual sessions before getting working back together.
+These sessions can be useful to identify your own personal habits and patterns that might not be serving you and the relationship.
 When I’m working with you directly, I provide you with tools and ideas to support some beneficial, behavioural change.
 Often there’s an opportunity to experiment and try different behaviours within couple therapy - sometimes the smallest difference, or something considered insignificant can create a powerful shift.

 Any questions?
 Let me know via the contact page or feel free to call me.